babushka's healing chicken broth (stove top)

-Please note, that contrary to many other gut healing pages, I don't advocate for 'long cook' bone broths for those with eczema and allergies due to histamine content which is why I use a whole chicken - so I can cook for a shorter time, but get all the taste.
+Please note, that unlike most other gut healing pages, I don't advocate for 'long cook' times especially if dealing with eczema or allergies due to histamine concerns which is why I use a whole chicken.
+After a Pressure Cooker/Instant Pot version?
+Click here.

-1 whole chicken (or 2 bags of chicken wings) - preferably organic and free range
+1 whole chicken (or 2 bags of chicken wings) - preferably organic/free range

 1 carrot, sliced